Azure-Samples/resources-dotnet-deploy-using-arm-template/README.md

 - csharp
 products:
 - azure
-services: Resource-Manager
+extentions:
-platforms: dotnet
+- services: Resource-Manager
-author: yaohaizh
+- platforms: dotnet
 ---

 # Getting started on deploying using an ARM template in C# #